ossf/fuzz-introspector/doc/sphinx/source/user-guides/comparing-introspector-reports.rst

    ...

-The output of the ``diff`` command shows us the difference achieved, namely, that for a larger amounts of functions the second report (with the longer run) has more code coverage.
+The output of the ``diff`` command shows us the difference achieved, namely, that for larger amounts of functions the second report (with the longer run) has more code coverage.

 Example of reachability differences
 -----------------------------------

-In the context of reachability we need more efforts than simply running the same project twice with a different number of seconds (as done in :ref:`Example of runtime coverage improvements`).
+In the context of reachability we need more effort than simply running the same project twice with a different number of seconds (as done in :ref:`Example of runtime coverage improvements`).
 In order to display reachability differences, we need to change the actual code, as the reachability